KT-Emmani/OLYMPICS-GAMES-ANALYSIS-1896-to-2016/README.md

 The primary dataset used for this analysis is the "athlete_events.cvs" file, which contains 15 columns such as the ID, Name, Sex, Age, Height, Weight, Team, NOC, Games, Year, Season, City, Sport, Event, Medal.

-The dataset was downloaded from a Youtube channel DataMinds Academy [download](https://www.youtube.com/watch?v=2orCOI4q_qc)
+The dataset was downloaded from a Youtube channe, DataMinds Academy.

+Get data from here [download](https://www.youtube.com/watch?v=2orCOI4q_qc)

 ### Tools Used
 - Power Bi for query and visualization.